varunsly/Interactive-Fiction-Analysis/README.md

    cd interactive-fiction-analysis
    ```

-2. Run the Jupyter Notebook (`hw2.ipynb`) to execute the data analysis, item generation, and evaluation processes.

-3. Update your OpenAI API key in the relevant code cells to use the GPT models for text generation.
+2. Update your OpenAI API key in the relevant code cells to use the GPT models for text generation.

 ## Data Loading and Exploration